Fin (character): Powers and abilities

 The first Fin has twenty times normal human strength and is able to survive the crushing pressures of the ocean's depths.
 He can breathe air or water, and can swim as fast as a torpedo.
 However, if not immersed in water, his strength gradually weakens.
 The Fin is armed with a magical cutlass, able to cut through nearly anything.
 The cutlass's magic also prevents him from aging.

 The second Fin has uncharted superhuman strength as well as the ability to send out a signal toward any object one hundred times a second, possibly a form of sonar, used for echolocation.
-He is also a physics expert, whether or not this is merely a personal interest of Fin's or he possesses formal training, is as yet unrevealed.
-Fin has kept his scientific expertise somewhat quiet in an attempt to prevent being exploited for his knowledge.

 Other versions

-In the Ultimate Marvel reality, Fin is an amphibious villain and a member of the Serpent Skulls.
-When he and Arnie tried to rob Ganke in Hell's Kitchen, they were defeated by Cloak and Dagger.
+In the Ultimate Marvel reality (Earth-1610), Fin is an amphibious villain and a member of the Serpent Skulls gang.